Scholarships For Veterans

-There are more, simplified tuition and fee rates for members and spouses of members attending a public institutions—like Lyndon State College.
+There are more, simplified tuition and fee rates for members and spouses of members attending public institutions—like Lyndon.
 (There is a cap on tuition for members and family attending private institutions.)
 It includes a housing stipend for those members who are no longer on active duty as well as a stipend for books for active duty members.

 Find more information plus scholarships at GI Bill site.

 The Military Scholar Program offers financial assistance to service members, veterans, and their spouses to cover academic and/or living expenses while in school.
 You must be pursuing an undergraduate, graduate, or post-graduate degree as a full-time student at a public or private, 4-year accredited Institution based in the U.S. to qualify.
 The application for this scholarship opens every spring.

 Find the application or more information at GI Bill site.

 You may be eligible for financial help from additional military scholarships, regardless of what degree program you’re enrolled in.

 Visit BestColleges.com for scholarship opportunities or wants to take full advantage of the military’s academic benefits.